Here's 2 Life!

 drjulianowens@gmail.com

-We create pathways that improve the financial health and well being of vulnerable populations.
-We use music and digital media for educational, enriching, and therapeutic purposes.
+At Here’s 2 Life™ Foundation, we create pathways that improve the financial health, well-being, and resilience of vulnerable populations.
+We leverage music, digital media, and culturally relevant content for education, enrichment, and therapeutic purposes.

-• To measurably improve outcomes linked to health, education, behavior and lifestyle using music and media as content and context for teaching, learning, enrichment, and therapy;
+• Improve outcomes in health, education, behavior, and lifestyle using music and media as tools for teaching, learning, and therapy.

-• To measurably improve the health and financial wellbeing of vulnerable populations, including marginalized youth, young adults, and their families;
+• Enhance the financial and health well-being of marginalized youth, young adults, and their families.

 The First Ten Years